Skip to main content

 Key measures

-From an income and employment tax perspective there were a number of key measures:
+From an income and employment tax perspective there were a small number of key measures:

 Our view

-It is positive to note that the temporary €10,000 reduction in the Original Market Value of a company car for vehicles in Category A - D (including vans and electric vehicles) is to be extended by a further year until 31 December 2025.
-The introduction of a BIK exemption for the provision of a facility to be used for the charging of an electric vehicle in the home of an employee or director is welcome.
+It is positive to note that the temporary €10,000 reduction in the Original Market Value of a company car for vehicles in Category A - D (including vans and electric vehicles) is to be extended by on a tapered basis.
+It is also positive to see a new category for benefit in kind purposes introduced for zero emissions vehicles.

 Did you find this useful?